 We will never pass on your information to third party organisations without your express permission other than for the purposes as described above.

-We may have to disclose your information if required to do so by law.
+We may have to disclose your information if required to do so by a Court order or by the general law.

 By providing us with your personal data, including sensitive personal data such as on your health, you consent to the collection and use of any information you provide in accordance with the above purposes and this privacy statement.